 P.Ablin, JF Cardoso and A.Gramfort.
 Spectral independent component analysis with noise modelling for M/EEG source separation.
 Preprint.
 Link

 H.Richard, L.Gresele, A.Hyvärinen, B.Thirion, A.Gramfort and P.Ablin.
 Modeling Shared Responses in Neuroimaging Studies through MultiView ICA.
-Preprint.
+Accepted for a spotlight at Neurips 2020.
 Link

 P. Ablin, G.Peyré and T. Moreau.
 Super-efficiency of automatic differentiation for functions defined as a minimum.
-To appear at ICML2020.
+ICML 2020.
 Link

 How can you compute the gradient of a function defined as a minimum ?
 There are three usual ways to estimate it from a minimizing sequence: we analyse the convergence speed of these methods, and find a super-efficiency phenomenon for the automatic-differentiation estimator.

 D.Sabbagh, P. Ablin, G.Varoquaux, A. Gramfort and D.A.
 Engemann.
 Predictive regression modeling with MEG/EEG: from source power to signals and cognitive states.
-Accepted for publication in NeuroImage.
+NeuroImage (2020).
 Link

 D.Sabbagh, P. Ablin, G.Varoquaux, A. Gramfort and D.A.
 Engemann.
 Manifold regression to predict from M/EEG signals without source model.
 NeurIPS 2019.
 Link